Harrogate: Geography

 The town has good commuter services for people who work in the City of Leeds, City of Bradford, York and North Yorkshire in general.
 Harrogate is prosperous and has some of the highest property prices in England, with many properties in the town and surrounding villages valued at £1 million or more, it is generally considered the most expensive place to live in the North of England.
 Fulwith Mill Lane in Harrogate is the most expensive street in Yorkshire.

 Harrogate is situated on the edge of the Yorkshire Dales, with the Vale of York to the east and the upland Yorkshire Dales to the west and north-west.
 It has a dry and mild climate, typical of places in the rain shadow of the Pennines.
 It is on the A59 from Skipton to York.
 At an altitude of between 100 and 200 m, Harrogate is higher than many English settlements.
 It has an average minimum temperature in January of slightly below 1 °C and an average maximum in July and August of 21 °C.

 Climate

 Harrogate's climate is classified as warm and temperate.
-There is significant rainfall throughout the year in Harrogate.
-Even the driest month still has a lot of rainfall.
+Rain can occur at any time of year, though precipitation tends to be light.
+There are significantly more dry days than those with precipitation.
+In a year, the average rainfall is 671 mm.
 The Köppen-Geiger climate classification is Cfb.
-The average annual temperature in Harrogate is 9.7 °C. In a year, the average rainfall is 671 mm.
+The average annual temperature in Harrogate is 9.7 °C.

 The highest temperature on record between 1959 and 2003 in Harrogate was 33.1 °C on 2 August 1990 and the lowest was -16.9 °C on 18 December 1981.